coderefinery/documentation/content/writing-readme-files.md

 to make a basic one, and it's easy to expand as needed.

-## Exercise: Have fun testing some README features
+## Demonstration: Have fun testing some README features

 ````{exercise} Exercise README-1: Have fun testing some README features you may not have heard about